wacksientrist/Charles/README.md

     cd my-chatbot-repo
     ```

 2. Ensure you have Python 3.8.19 installed.
-You can use `pyenv` to manage Python versions:
+You can use `pyenv` to manage Python versions on Unix-like systems, or follow the instructions to set up Python on Windows.

+3. On Unix-like systems, you can use the provided setup script to create a virtual environment:
     ```sh
-    pyenv install 3.8.19
-    pyenv local 3.8.19
-    ```

-3. Alternatively, you can use the provided setup script to create a virtual environment:
-    ```sh
     ./setup.sh
     source venv/bin/activate
     ```

-4. Install the required libraries:
+4. On Windows, you can use the provided setup script to create a virtual environment:
     ```sh
+    setup.bat
+    venv\Scripts\activate
+    ```

+5. Install the required libraries:
+    ```sh
     pip install -r requirements.txt
     ```

-5. Or you can install dependencies using `poetry` Instead:
+6. Alternatively, you can install dependencies using `poetry`:
     ```sh
     poetry install
     ```

-6. Run the chatbot:
+7. Run the chatbot:
     ```sh
     python chatbot.py
     ```